 - Discharge rollers on sealing belt assembly. - Curved Rollers below the sealing belt. - Film pressure rollers mounted on the film folder beneath the sealing belt. - Distributor Film Clamp pad.

 Lubrication

-The machine should be lubricated only by a trained technician.
+Only a trained technician should lubricate the machine.
 Lubrication should be performed twice a year, or more frequently depending on package volume.
 Follow the instructions outlined below for the lubrication required on the Model 645 Wrapper.

 General Lubrication